Short Term vs Long Term Health Insurance Plans | PolicyX

 Disadvantages of Long-Term Health Insurance Plans

-• It could be difficult to make changes to long-term plans once they are bought.
+• It can be difficult to make changes to long-term plans once purchased.

-• People may not be inclined towards long-term plans, in case health insurance premiums need to be paid in a lump sum, so the cost of a long-term plan will be much higher.
+• People may be hesitant to opt for long-term plans if premiums need to be paid in a lump sum, as the upfront cost can be higher.

 Who Should Buy a Long-Term Health Policy?